tomchristie/django-ajax-messages/README.md

 Now open [http://127.0.0.1:8000]() in a browser window, login to the app, and click the 'Create message' button a few times.

+---

+## Notes

+#### Messaging behaviour

+* Messages that are pending will continue to display throughout subsequant page loads.
+* Once a message has been displayed as succeeded or failed it will now longer be displayed on subsequant page loads.
+* The AJAX updates will only take place when a page has messages displayed.
+Once a user dismisses any messages on the page, or when a page is loaded without messaging, the AJAX refreshs will no longer occur.

 #### Limitations

 * Messages can only be issued to authenticated users.
 There is no provision for messaging unauthenticated sessions.